老母亲

 Exhausted Mom Energy

 Imagine calling yourself an 'old mother' not because you have kids, but because whatever you're stressing over — a coworker, a fictional character, a group project — has aged you twenty years.
-Chinese internet users adopted this phrase to humorously describe that bone-deep, martyrdom-flavored exhaustion of caring too much.
+Emerging around 2018, chinese internet users adopted this phrase to humorously describe that bone-deep, martyrdom-flavored exhaustion of caring too much.
 It's equal parts complaint and badge of honor, dripping with loving exasperation.

 Cultural Context